Case Study · Engineering Recipe

 Shared landing-page system

 The page renders through components/LandingPageLayout.js.
 The layout handles meta, schema injection, hero, trust strip, fit/local relevance section, services, projects, testimonials, process, typical engagements, FAQ, and CTA.
 Every new landing page on the site uses the same layout.
 The schema and structure are consistent across pages.
-That consistency is a signal LLMs reward as much as Google does.
+That consistency is a signal LLMs reward as much as search engines do.

 Sitemap priority and crawlability

-next-sitemap.config.js lists this URL under the landingPages group at priority 0.85, monthly changefreq, automatic lastmod.
-The sitemap was confirmed clean in Search Console.
+next-sitemap.config.js lists this URL under the landingPages group at priority 0.85, monthly changefreq, automatic lastmod gated to actual file change.
 Pages without sitemap discipline take weeks to index.
 This page indexed quickly because the discipline was in place before publish.

 Supporting topical authority